TLX-Protocol/protocol/README.md

 ### Overview

 TLX is a protocol that allows users to mint and redeem leveraged tokens.
 The liquidity for these tokens is provided by Synthetix.
 A referral system is in place that allows for discounts of fees for users, and a share of fees for the referrers.
-All protocol changes go through a Timelock that has a delay for key changes.
+All protocol changes go through a timelock that has a delay for key changes.

 The native token of TLX is `TLX`.
 Leveraged Tokens can be bonded to receive `TLX` tokens. `TLX` tokens are also distributed to some team members and investors through a vesting schedule.
 A fee is charged on the Leveraged Tokens which is sent to the staker.
 Users can stake their TLX to receive a share of these fees.
 An airdrop will be held when the token is live for a set of users to be able to claim `TLX`.